snehapahuja/sweet-shop-management-system/README.md

-# Mithai & Mousse - A Sweet Symphony("Indian Seets with Modern Treats")
+# Mithai & Mousse - A Sweet Symphony("Indian Sweets with Modern Treats")

 A delightful full-stack web application that brings the joy of traditional sweets into the digital age!
 Imagine walking into a sweet shop where everything just works.
 That's what I've built here - a beautiful, intuitive platform where customers can browse mouthwatering sweets while admins effortlessly manage their inventory.
 Every interaction feels smooth, every design choice has purpose, and the whole experience is just... sweet!